jruydemir/recipes/soups/japanese_curry.md

 category: soups
 ---

-Effectivly this give the same cozy feeling as beef stew.
+Effectively this give the same cozy feeling as beef stew.
 However it's so much better.

 Ingredients
 ===========